Pujitha-Reddy/lendflow-ai/README.md

 Loan underwriting is a good stress-test for backend fundamentals: it needs data you can trust, rules you can audit, and answers that hold up when someone asks *"why?"*

-LendFlow AI models that whole loop — onboarding, credit data, an automated decision, and a policy assistant that explains the outcome — using patterns that would hold up in a real production system:
+LendFlow AI models that whole loop onboarding, credit data, an automated decision, and a policy assistant that explains the outcome using patterns that would hold up in a real production system:

-- 🗃️ Relational modeling with **real constraints**, not just app-level validation
+- 🗃️ Relational modeling with **real constraints**, not just app level validation
-- ⚖️ Business rules as a **standalone, tested service object** — not scattered across controllers
+- ⚖️ Business rules as a **standalone, tested service object** not scattered across controllers
 - 🔌 Clean **RESTful API design**, nested where the domain is nested
 - 🧠 A genuine **retrieval-augmented generation** pipeline, grounded against hallucination
 - ✅ **Automated tests + CI** (lint, security scan, test suite) on every push

 ## Architecture

-A **modular monolith**, deliberately — not microservices.
+A **modular monolith**, deliberately not microservices.
 Each domain concern is cleanly separated into its own model and service object, which keeps the codebase simple to run today while leaving an obvious seam to split into independent services later, if scale ever demanded it.

 ```
                 Client